ikendoit/dumpmon/README.md

  - Q: I tried doing docker-compose build, but the ./data directory is having a 600 permission for all files

  		sudo chmod -R 777 ./data

+ - Q: The Grafana Database mongo is not working

+   A: Check the database source, confirm if the URL matches the DB instance url.

+	 	docker exec monitoring_grafana env | grep DB_PORT_27017_TCP_ADDR